-Proposed amendments in Rule 7 provide additional flexibility in the timeframe and sequencing of attorney fee and costs proceedings.
-This has proven necessary in the Division's experience handling these matters in retaliation claims, 8 so the Division anticipates a similar need in attorney fee and costs proceedings in its continued enforcement of wage law under Senate Bill 22-161, which allows such awards for certain wage claims.
-9 Rule 7.3 is simplified, as appeal provisions and the manner of service of Division issuances is covered elsewhere in these Rules.
+Amendments in Rule 7 provide additional flexibility in the timeframe and sequencing of attorney fee and costs proceedings.
+This has proven necessary in the Division's experience handling these matters in retaliation claims, so the Division anticipates a similar need in attorney fee and costs proceedings in its continued enforcement of wage law under SB161, which allows such awards for certain wage claims.
+Rule 7.3 is simplified, as appeal provisions and the manner of service of Division issuances are covered elsewhere in these Rules.